-If you wish to undertake this work yourself, you will find a range of draught excluding materials at Wickes with FREE NEXT DAY DELIVERY on orders over £45!
+If you wish to undertake this work yourself, you will find a range of draught excluding materials at Wickes with FREE delivery on many orders!
 Click here to view available draught exclusion products.

 Draught proofing is an easy DIY job but the organisations below may be able to assist you if you cannot or do not with to do the work yourself.

 The National Insulation Association Ltd can provide you with the details of an Association member in your area who can give you more information or a quotation.

 Your local Energy Efficiency Advice Centre (0800 512 012) can assist you with further advice regarding all aspects of home insulation and heating.

 Also in this section: